Li Binzhu: Second Sino-Japanese War

 In 1943, Li Binzhu was assigned by the CCP to conduct the so-called "winter learning campaign" through literacy, poverty reduction and backwardness in the Londong area, one of the CCP's resistance centers.
 Initially, she taught the farmers to read in her winter school, teaching them socially, politically, and scientifically learnings.
 Quickly Li Binzhu realized that due to poverty and lack of education, the old customs still continued to exist, such as: The Child marriage, the Foot binding, superstition of the witch doctor, ignorance of the social life and women's suffrage.
 In the region there was still a very high number of gynecological diseases and a high infant mortality.
 In this village, 43 out of 54 women suffered from gynecological diseases, and among 194 newborns, 106 were reported to have died.

 According to the local conditions she analyzed, Li Binzhu worked on a new implementation strategy.
 She changed the winter school curriculum and focused on hygiene instruction and obstetrics as the main teaching content.
 Chinese characters and other knowledge were taught to female participants as well.
 This was so well received by the population that the number of participants tripled within a week.
 Many women now enthusiastically attended classes.
 Because the school achieved very positive results and was very polarizing, the school model was quickly promoted and implemented throughout the region.
 Li Binzhu's work was highly prized by the CCP Central Committee.
 Xu Teli, Mao Zedong's teacher, president of the Yan'an Academy of Natural Sciences, said of her winter school: "This school taught people the practical knowledge of life.
 Once the problem of the Obstructed labour (severe birth, risk birth) of women is resolved, the old thinking in the past history is corrected, that Manuscript culture (education) of women is useless."
 Lin Boqu, President of the Border Region, gave her an honorary title.
 Li Binzhu's winter school model has been described in "Chinese Educational History" and "Modern Chinese History."

 Chinese Civil War

-On 15 July 1945 Li Binzhu married Dr. Richard Frey, who was a researcher and lecturer at the China Medical University (PRC) in Yan'an at the time.
+On 15 July 1945, Li Binzhu married Dr. Richard Frey, who was a researcher and lecturer at the China Medical University (PRC) in Yan'an at the time.
 After defeating the War of Resistance, Richard Frey and Li Binzhu, who was pregnant at the time, marched with the army into the Zhangjiakou City Liberation Zone.
 In 1946, Li Binzhu worked as a judge at the People's Court of Zhangjiakou City, while caring for her child born in the war and assisting her husband in producing penicillin, which he had already started in Yan'an.
-After the outbreak of the civil war, the city of Zhangjiakou fell into the hands of Kuomintang Party.
+After the outbreak of the civil war, the city of Zhangjiakou fell into the hands of the Kuomintang.
 In September 1946, she moved to the CCP base of Jin-Cha-Ji Tang County.
 After that, Li Binzhu worked as a party secretary of the student organization at the Medical University of North China, and also participated in the local land reform in Tang County.